YanghaiCong/R-code/swirl/swirl-notes.md

 > vapply(flags,unique,numeric(1))

-for the above command, if the numbers of items in each vector are the same, then
+for the above command, if the numbers of items in each vector a1re the same, then

 > vapply(flags,class,character(1))

+the above command will return a vector for sure

+vapply needs you to specify the returned value: vapply is similar to sapply, but has a pre-specified type of return value, so it can be safer (and sometimes faster) to use.

+> tapply(my_dataframe$x,my_dataframe$group,mean)

+tapply: apply a function to each cell of a grouped array, that is to each group of values given by a unique combination of the levels of certain factors.

+Usage: tapply(X, grouping factor, FUN = NULL)

+Apply a function to each cell of a ragged array, that is to each (non-empty) group of values given by a unique combination of the levels of certain factors.

 #### 12: looking at Data
 #### 13: Simulation